suites-dev/docs.suites.dev/docs/overview/what-is-suites.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 title: What is Suites?
-description: What is Suites?
+description: Understanding what Suites is and how it can help you write better tests
 toc_min_heading_level: 3
 ---